-It was no use, it might have been the most perfect beauty spot on the planet but I was totally distracted.
+It was no use, it might have been the most perfect beauty spot in Langkawi but I was totally distracted.
 I knew he was out there, watching… planning.
 I scanned the tropical foliage looking for a sign.
 It didn’t take me long to spot him.
 I knew he wanted me to know he was there.

 He sat, defiantly, on a rock right beside the steps that were our way back to safety and out of this potential monkey trap.
 I couldn’t make out his eyes as he was glowering so sternly, they were hidden in deep shadow, but there was no doubt about it, they were fixed on me.
 That whiskery faced, old crab-eating primate wanted to kick my ass.